scieloorg/PC-Programs/docs/source/markup.rst

 To identify automatically the elements of the bibliographic references:

-- the journal has to adopt a standard (APA, Vancouver, ABNT, ISO)
+It requires that the journal has to adopt a standard (APA, Vancouver, ABNT, ISO)

-- click on the paragraph of one bibliographic reference, then click on the Automata 3 button.
+1. Click on a paragraph of one bibliographic reference
+2. Click on the Automata 3 button.

 .. image:: img/automata3.png